sathify/CCSS/README.md

 Isolation is more important that code reuse across components as it can increase dependencies and tight coupling, eventually making the CSS less manageable.

 ##### Composable
-Definition from [wikipedia](http://en.wikipedia.org/wiki/Composability): a highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.

 When authoring CSS in a way that aims to reduce the amount of time spent writing it, one should think of it in a way to spend more time changing HTML classes on elements for modifying or adding styles.
 It is much easier for all developers to author css when it is like assembling lego blocks than to fight the CSS war.
 CSS classes are the building blocks which should be used to compose styles.

 ##### Documentation
-Most people assume CSS is self-explanatory which is not the case most times.
+Most people assume CSS is self-explanatory.
+In fact, this is usually not the case!
 CSS components must be documented clearly which describes how they should be used and what it does.

 <a name="directory"></a>
 ## Directory Structure